mypoolin/pgupi/README.md

 5. retried (for cases where same merchant_txn_id is passed)
 6. declined

-## Psedocode For CheckSum Generation
+## Pseudocode For CheckSum Generation

-1. Initializing array
+You can find below the steps to be followed for generating the checksum when making the POST request.
+Also, a sample code is written below in Python to give you an idea.

-     arr = [username, merchant_txn_id, amount, secret]
+1. Initialize an array and put in elements as arr = [username, merchant_txn_id, amount, secret]

 2. Concatenate elements in array with pipe(|)